 They need a lot of attention and they are incredibly sociable.
 Separation anxiety can kick-in after only about 30 minutes and

-When they got inside, to their horror they noticed that all the plants that were previously in the conservatory were now ex-plants.
-They had been utterly demolished and it was the moisture from these that created the condensation!
+When they got inside, to their horror they found all the plants that were in the conservatory were now ex-plants.
+They had been utterly demolished and it was the moisture from these that had created the condensation!

 9) Huskies Like to Howl

 The Siberian Husky is quite a quiet breed of dog.
 Well, it can be but not always.
 They don’t bark much, though they do tend to howl.

 Usually, this howling will occur when you’re not doing something they think you should be.

 Like when it’s time to be taking them out for some exercise but it’s cold and raining outside and you were hoping they’d forget!

 Or, when they want to play with you inside because they’re bored and you’re watching the television instead.

 Usually, though, the howling is a form of communication between the dog and you.
 Your job is to work out what they want, good luck with that.